Why Some Brands Don’t Pay

 So why would they pay…

-…if someone else answers “Yes”, offering to do the same thing you are charging for, for free?
+…if someone else answers “Yes”, offering to do the same thing you are charging for, but for free?

 When Gifted Collabs Do & Don’t Make Sense